 One thing that really impressed me on the road from Houston to Austin was not strictly a thing to do but awesome nonetheless.
 Driving along, my jaw dropped just looking at a view of that famous Texas big sky.
 For a while, happy little clouds dotted the landscape and swirled into interested patterns that kept me entertained and fascinating on the long straight drive.

 Road trips in the U.S.A. are never complete without stopping at a proper roadside attraction.
 Based on another Google Maps recommendation, I stopped at Weikel's Bakery.
 I was pleased to see an over-sized metal dinosaur outside to greet me.
 Across the street was an antiques shop selling old signage.
 It was all very kitsch but charming at the same time.

 So what's the verdict?
-As you can see, there are a number of things to entertain road-trippers driving between Houston and Austin.
-I wouldn't got out of my way to do this road trip but if you have another reason to be driving between Houston and Austin (like I did for business), you'll definitely be able to keep yourself entertained along the way.
+As you can see, there are a number of things to entertain road-trippers on the Houston to Austin drive.
+I wouldn't go out of my way to do this Texas road trip but if you have another reason to get out of the city and travel between Austin and Houston (like I did for business), you'll definitely be able to keep yourself entertained along the way.